Defective Road Accident

 Oftentimes, an accident can happen even when there is no other vehicle involved.
 The actual road surface may be unsafe, due to a variety of causes.

 The Florida defective road accident attorneys at Freeman Injury Law represent victims who have suffered serious injury when a defective road caused them to crash.
-We help victims and their families in West Palm Beach, Fort Lauderdale, Port St. Lucie/Ft.
-Pierce and all surrounding communities by investigating the cause of your accident and fighting for the compensation you and your family deserve.
+We help victims and their families in Miami, West Palm Beach, Fort Lauderdale, Maitland, Orlando and all surrounding communities by investigating the cause of your accident and fighting for the compensation you and your family deserve.

 Things like uneven or broken paving, inadequate or missing signage, missing guardrails, inadequate lighting, malfunctioning traffic signals, overgrown vegetation and poor draining can all contribute to a serious crash on Florida roadways.